-Reactivity, Aggression, Anxiety, Barking, Biting, Fearfulness, Guarding, Jumping, Pulling, House-Training, Recall and Any Other Issues...
+Reactivity, Aggression, Separation Anxiety, Barking, Biting, Fearfulness, Guarding, Jumping, Pulling, House-Training, Recall and Any Other Issues...

 USING COMPASSIONATE, POSITIVE, FORCE-FREE METHODS - THE MODERN APPROACH TO CANINE BEHAVIOR MANAGEMENT

-In recent years, the entire philosophy and methodology of dog training have undergone fundamental changes, which are thankfully being put into practice by more and more modern dog trainers.
-From a behavioral standpoint, our understanding of how dogs think has also finally evolved, and the way we relate-to and train our canine companions has now evolved with it.
-Gone are the days of the "Alpha dog" and "pack leader" mentality and the dominance myth when it comes to how we should approach working with and training our dogs.
-Thankfully, also gone are the days of using archaic, outdated often cruel and painful methods and devices to train dogs.
+In recent years the entire philosophy and methodology of dog training have undergone fundamental changes, which are thankfully being put into practice by more and more modern dog trainers.
+From a behavioral standpoint, our understanding of how dogs think and feel have also evolved, and the way we relate-to and train our canine companions has now evolved with it.
+Gone are the days of the "Alpha dog" mentality and the "Dominance" myth when it comes to how we should approach working with and training our dogs.
+Thankfully, also gone are the days of using archaic, often cruel and painful methods and devices to train dogs.

 Behavioral issues in dogs will present in many different forms and will typically range from harmless but annoying issues, such as barking and house-training problems, to moderate issues such as jumping up and pulling on the leash, to more severe and potentially dangerous issues, such as reactivity, resource guarding, biting, and aggression.

 Our pet dogs can develop behavioral issues due to a variety of different reasons and determining the root cause of the behavior(s) is the key to treatment.
 This process begins at the initial evaluation and consultation where we get a history, set treatment goals, create a treatment plan, and start a training program for you and your pet dog(s).